drdrang/drtwoot/README.markdown

     * the Twitter client used to write the tweet (click the name of the client); and
     * the tweet it's replying to or retweeting, when appropriate (click the user name after "re").
 * The message area at the bottom has a character countdown that:
-    * turns red when your within 20 of the 140-character limit; and
+    * turns red when you're within 20 of the 140-character limit; and
     * changes to "Twoosh!" when you're tweet hits exactly 140 characters.
-* Links at the bottom of the list of tweets (not visible in the screenshot) let you page backward and forward through the tweet history.

 # Customization #

 The style can be changed pretty easily by editing the `style.css` file.
 Functionality can be added/altered by editing `twoot.js`.
 Dr. Twoot, like Twoot before it, makes heavy use of the jQuery library.